GENI-NSF/geni-tools/README-omni.txt

  available under `/proj/<project>/images/<imagename>.ndz` on the node which was associated with the sliver urn used with the Omni command.
 See http://www.protogeni.net/trac/protogeni/wiki/ImageHowTo (ticket #186)
+ - Ticket #232: Implemented ProtoGENI/InstaGENI !DeleteImage: supply
+ the URN of your image to delete it.
  - Support GCF CH `list_my_slices` in the Omni `listmyslices` command (ticket #214)
  - Add a 'gib' framework for geni-in-a-box to talk to the 'pgch' clearinghouse
  - Provision now supplies the `geni_rspec_version` option, to specify